2011 NBA All-Star Game: Taco Bell Skills Challenge

 The Taco Bell Skills Challenge was contested by five players.
 Chris Paul, a three-time contestant, have been automatically selected to participate.
 He went against Stephen Curry, Derrick Rose, John Wall, and Russell Westbrook, who were voted in by the fans from a pool of 8 candidates.
 In this contest, the contestants had to complete an "obstacle course" consisting of dribbling, passing and shooting stations.
 The contestant who finished the course with the fastest time wins the contest.
 All contestants had to comply with basic NBA ball-handling rules while completing the course.
 Curry won the event with 28.2 seconds in the final round against Westbrook who finished with 44.2 seconds.

 Haier Shooting Stars Competition

 BBVA Celebrity All-Star Game

 The BBVA Celebrity All-Star Game featured two teams composed of retired NBA and WNBA players, actors, comedians, singers, celebrities, and others.
 The game was divided into four eight-minute quarters.
-The head coaches were NBA Hall of Famers Bill Walton and Magic Johnson.
+The head coaches were Hall of Famers Bill Walton and Magic Johnson.
 Their assistants were comedians Ty Burrell and Jason Alexander.
 Each team featured fake "general managers" who simulated to have chosen the team.

 The game's MVP was chosen by voting of the audience through text messaging.
 At the end of the game, Justin Bieber was announced the MVP.
 Bieber scored eight points (3–11 FG), and had two rebounds and four assists.
 NBA legend Chris Mullin said of Bieber, "He's got a nice little game... but more importantly, he's got great passion.
 It looked like he loves the game."